-Developers have responded and there is now 6 million sq ft of speculative space to be completed by 2018.
+Developers have responded and there is now 557,400 sq m (6 million sq ft) of speculative space to be completed by 2018.
 This is approximately double the annual average supply since the downturn in 2010, but is still around 40% lower than pre-recession levels.

-Average key centre prime headline rents increased 5% in 2014, exceeding £27 per sq ft, and pushed past the previous peak in 2008.
+Average key centre prime headline rents increased 5% in 2014, exceeding 290 per sq m (£27 per sq ft), and pushed past the previous peak in 2008.
 Incentives were cut by a third over the year to an average 10 months' rent free on a five year lease.
 Rents are forecast to rise another 7% over the next five years.